oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    Ensure that you have selected same database and national characterset as the source database.

-   In this Lab Source database has below Database and National Characterset.
+   In this lab source database has below Database and National Characterset.

    Database Characterset : AL32UTF8